VishnuNarayananSR/python-accoustic-master/README.md

 # To clone this repository
 $ git clone https://github.com/VishnuNarayananSR/python-accoustic-master

-# Go into the repository
+# Go into the project folder
 $ cd python-accoustic-master

 # Install dependencies